w3f/General-Grants-Program/grants/speculative/bit_country.md

 In recent years, the core team had started exploring blockchain technologies and created blockchain related education programmes and projects.

-Bit.Country is a decentralized world, it is a NFT/game focused chain.
+Bit.Country is a decentralized world and an NFT/game focused chain.
 [Medium article about Bit.Country](https://medium.com/@bitcountry/create-and-live-in-a-decentralized-world-of-your-own-4ad872379d00)

 ### Overview
   * **A brief description of the project.**